-By A STUDENT.
+BY A STUDENT.

 Before considering why intercourse with the people of the other realm of being is usually fragmentary, we may well ask, Have we any right to expect a perfect revelation?
 Could we comprehend it if it were given?
 Would wise spirits give it if they could?
 To all these questions the answers must be, emphatically, no!
-Authoritative decrees from spirits would not stimulate, or foster, strength of character or moral and spiritual independence; on the con-trary, they would tend to lull to rest the inquiring and aspiring spirit, which would otherwise push out in adven-turous search for truth, and they would thus rob it of one of its chief incentives to effort.
-In the very nature of the case the disclosures from bevond throus search for truth, and they would that the test of the test its chief incentives to effort.
+Authoritative decrees from spirits would not stimulate, or foster, strength of character or moral and spiritual independence; on the contrary, they would tend to lull to rest the inquiring and aspiring spirit, which would otherwise push out in adventurous search for truth, and they would thus rob it of one of its chief incentives to effort.

 In the very nature of the case the disclosures from beyond the tomb must be limited, personal, and incomplete.
-When we bear, in mind that the other world contains people of all grades of intelligence and morality, that recruits are con-stantly passing from this plane of action to that, and further, that all communications from the beyond bear the stamp, and are given from the view-point, of each intelligence "at the other end of the line," we see at once that their reports must vary-just as their minds vary-and that the seeming discrepancies in their statements may not be contradictions, but partial presentations, or peculiarities of those who make them.
-It is necessary that the student should bear in mind that intercourse between the two states or planes of being has them.
+When we bear in mind that the other world contains people of all grades of intelligence and morality, that recruits are constantly passing from this plane of action to that, and further, that all communications from the beyond bear the stamp, and are given from the view-point, of each intelligence "at the other end of the line," we see at once that their reports must vary-just as their minds vary-and that the seeming discrepancies in their statements may not be contradictions, but partial presentations of truth, coloured by the personal prejudices, limitations, or peculiarities of those who make them.

+prejudices, limitations, or peculiarities of those who make them.

 It is necessary that the student should bear in mind that intercourse between the two states or planes of being has to be carried on under many difficulties, through imperfect mediums (the majority of whom seldom understand their own powers, and therefore, beyond rendering themselves passive and responsive, are unable to do much to secure success), and also that the messages emanate from all sorts and conditions of people, many of whom are as ignorant as is the average inquirer of the conditions needed for fuller and freer exchange of thoughts and experiences.
 Hence it is largely a case of groping in the dark on both sides, especially so because the spirits are not only hampered by the limitations of the sensitives to or through whom they seek to transmit their messages, but because as a rule they have to "take on" something of their old earth-life feelings and conditions (especially when they first "control"), and are thus working under difficulties.
 It is not a matter for wonder, therefore, that they are unable to give the full, free and detailed information which many people expect, and indeed demand; the wonder is that they have been able to give so much.

-and indeed demand; the wonder is that they have been able to give so much.
 It is now well known that all spirits who communicate through mediums are not of necessity wise and trustworthy.
 Because they are spirits it does not follow that they know a great deal about the other world.
-The new comers are often eager to return and relate incidents and give their im-pressions, but older residents who are more experienced are less assertive and more chary about expressing decided opinions.
+The new comers are often eager to return and relate incidents and give their impressions, but older residents who are more experienced are less assertive and more chary about expressing decided opinions.
 There are so many states, stages, or spheres of spirit life through which ascending spirits must pass in their evolutionary career, that the more they know regarding them the less inclined they are to speak positively about the (to us) unseen realms.